ucl-pond/pySuStaIn/README.md

 sustainType can be set to:
   - "mixture_GMM" : SuStaIn with an event-based model progression pattern, with Gaussian mixture modelling of normal/abnormal.
   - "mixture_KDE":  SuStaIn with an event-based model progression pattern, with Kernel Density Estimation (KDE) mixture modelling of normal/abnormal.
-  - "zscore":       SuStaIn with a linear z-score model progression pattern.
+  - "zscore":       SuStaIn with a piecewise linear z-score model progression pattern.

  See simrun.py for examples of how to run these different implementations.